Language

 Enter the First Number

-Type the first binary number using only the digits 0 and 1.
-The 0b prefix is added automatically, so you only enter the bits themselves.
+Type the first value using only the digits 0 and 1.
+The 0b prefix is added automatically, so you only enter the bits.
+Invalid characters are flagged as you type.

 2